Jtupiter/reddit-client/README.md

 No Bower installing / npm installing needed as files are already included.
 As well no need to build client files with Grunt as they are already compiled.

+For Pebble interviewers: Main files of interest are server.js and all files in /public excluding the libs files.